dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner-v8.6.0.md

 ## whenToVibrateforSuccessfulRead

-Sets when to vibrate on barcode recognition (user input is required on iOS or [Chrome](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#chrome_enterprise_policies) for the vibration).
+Sets when to vibrate on barcode recognition (user input is required in [Chrome](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#chrome_enterprise_policies) for the vibration).
+It only supports Android Devices with a vibrating system.
 Allowed values are

 * `never`: never vibrate, the default value; <!--never-->
 * `frame`: vibrate when one or multiple barcodes are found on a frame; <!--always-->